 More access control methods

-You can configure an instance policy for a Tablestore instance to restrict the access sources of the instance, including the VPCs, IP addresses, and TLS versions that users can use to access the instance.
+You can configure an instance policy for a Tablestore instance to limit the access sources of the instance, including the VPCs, IP addresses, and TLS versions that users can use to access the instance.
 For more information, see Use instance policies to restrict the access sources of an instance and Configure an instance policy.